 2.1.
 Mandatory processing for which you do not need to provide consent

 In general, we process your Data to carry out all the activities necessarily connected with and/or functional to, your employment relationship with us or your job duties.
-Such activities include: fulfilling legal obligations and administrative duties; managing human resources (even in emergency situations); pursuing training and organisational needs; protecting the security of the Company’s assets; ensuring the safety of the workplace; managing the Company equipment entrusted to employees (PCs and other electronic devices, mobile phones, motor vehicles, etc.) ensuring the exact performance of contracts and collective agreements and compliance with any applicable legal provision in the field of employment, health and safety, taxation and social security.
+Such activities include: fulfilling legal obligations and administrative duties; managing human resources (even in emergency situations); pursuing training and organisational needs; protecting the security of the Company’s assets; ensuring the safety of the workplace; managing the Company equipment entrusted to employees (PCs and other electronic devices, mobile phones, motor vehicles, etc.) in line with the Company’s policies ; ensuring the exact performance of contracts and collective agreements and compliance with any applicable legal provision in the field of employment, health and safety, taxation and social security.

-Data may also be processed for the purpose of protecting the Company’s assets and defend the Company’s legal prerogatives and rights and to prevent the commission of crimes
+Data may also be processed for the purpose of protecting the Company’s assets and defend the Company’s legal prerogatives and rights, to prevent the commission of crimes.

 2.2.
 Optional Processing, for which your consent is required

 If you wish to provide your consent, we may process Data for additional purposes connected to the Company’s activities though not strictly necessary for the commencement/continuation of your employment relationship.
 These may include, for example: your voluntary participation in optional activities/initiatives which may imply the processing of your personal data such as video-shootings, interviews, articles on Company in house-press; participation into celebrative non-work related events and other communication initiatives published also on the Company website; granting you the use of certain company assets for private or mixed (private and professional) purposes; providing you with legal assistance etc. Consent to the processing of Data for these purposes is optional and may be withdrawn at any time: denying your consent will not affect your current or future employment relationship with the Company, but simply your ability to take part in, or take advantage of, the optional activities/initiatives as described above.